baselime/cli/README.md

 ## Introduction

 The official command line client for [Baselime](https://baselime.io/).
-Baselime CLI brings the power of Baselime and Observability as Code to the command-line.

 Documentation is available on the [Baselime Docs](https://baselime.io/docs/cli/install/).

 ## Goal

-The Goal of the Baselime CLI is to provide a simple interface to interact with your Baselime applications and deploy your Observability as Code configurations.
+The Goal of the Baselime CLI is to provide a simple interface to interact with your telemetry data.

 ## Installation